Taliban suicide attack on Afghan police station kills 11

 The attack in one of Afghanistan's main cities comes ahead of a presidential election on April 5, and demonstrated the insurgents determination to disrupt the vote.

-The assault began with two explosions just before dawn targeting the police station and a nearby square, close to compounds used by international organizations including the United Nations.
+The assault began with two explosions just before dawn targeting the police station and a nearby square, close to compounds used by international organisations including the United Nations.

 The initial attack was carried out by two suicide bombers, one of them driving a three-wheeler vehicle.